ballerina-platform/ballerina-distribution/examples/websocket-service-ssl-tls/websocket_service_ssl_tls.md

 # WebSocket service - SSL/TLS

-A WebSocket listener configured with SSL/TLS configurations connect or interact with a WebSocket client over an encrypted TLS connection.
-Provide the `secureSocket` configurations to expose an WSS connection.
+A WebSocket listener configured with SSL/TLS configurations connects or interacts with a WebSocket client over an encrypted TLS connection.
+Provide the `secureSocket` configurations to expose a WSS connection.

 ::: code websocket_service_ssl_tls.bal :::